ceramicnetwork/docs/docs/clients/javascript/cli.md

 # JS CLI Client
 The JS CLI allows you to start a JavaScript Ceramic node and interact with it using the command line.
-It can be used to
+It can be used to interact with Ceramic from the command line, or simply spin up and configure a Ceramic node which can be used with the JS HTTP Client.

 ## **Benefits**